RichiH/vcsh/README.md

     # $XDG_CONFIG_HOME/mr/available.d to $XDG_CONFIG_HOME/mr/config.d
     ~ % cd
     ~ % mr -j 5 up

-# Usage Examples

-All examples in this section will use the short form of `vcsh` which is the simplest way to interface with it.
-If you don't know what that means simply ignore this fact for now and follow the examples.

-## Initialize a new repository "vim"

-    vcsh init vim

-## Clone an existing repository

-    vcsh clone <remote> <repository_name>

-## Add files to repository "vim"

-    vcsh vim add ~/.vimrc ~/.vim
-    vcsh vim commit -m 'Update Vim configuration'

-## Add a remote for repository "vim"

-    vcsh vim remote add origin <remote>
-    vcsh vim push origin master:master
-    vcsh vim branch --track master origin/master

-## Push to remote of repository "vim"

-    vcsh vim push

-## Pull from remote of repository "vim"

-    vcsh vim pull

 # mr usage ; will be factored out & rewritten